 Lake Nakuru National Parks Major Attractions

-The avian highlights of Lake Nakuru National Park are the millions of flamingos that gather along its shore and the pelican that cluster on the southern flood plain.
+The avian highlights of Lake Nakuru National Park are the millions of flamingos that gather along its shore and the pelican that cluster on the southern floodplain.
 Nakuru is a stronghold for both of Africa’s endangered rhino species, and there is probably no better place in East Africa to observe the white rhino.
-While flamingo and rhino top most visitors’ wish list, Nakuru offers excellent bird-watching and game viewing, with all the Big Five present, alongside giraffe, waterbuck, gazelle, and baboon.
+While flamingos and rhino top most visitors’ wish list, Nakuru offers excellent bird-watching and game viewing, with all the Big Five present, alongside giraffes, waterbuck, gazelle, and baboon.
 Other must-see attractions of the park include the following

 In the 1990s several black and white rhinos were translocated from other areas of Kenya as well as from South Africa and the park was fenced.
 Populations have flourished and this is one of the most reliable places in East Africa to see them.